 Finance metrics

 For all businesses, I do recommend cash flow metrics.
 More businesses close because they run out of cash than for any other reason.
 This is why I typically always include days outstanding in payables, receivables, and inventory (which combined equal cash gap) for every company.
+Tracking the total amount of open invoices and the total amount of revenue generated from sales can also provide valuable insights.
 Other examples of metrics include:

 - Return on investment